[Skip to Content]

 Description of Evaluation System:

-Years 1 & 2: Beginning in academic year 2013/14, all required courses and electives taken in the first two years of medical school are graded pass/fail:
+All required courses and electives taken in Phase 1 of medical school are graded Pass/Fail:

 • Pass (P) - Successful completion of all requirements for the course.